hawaii-desktop/greenisland/README.md

 Run from KMS
 ============

-On production systems you can run Green Island under KMS as root:
+You can run Green Island under KMS (as root), this will be the default on production systems.

+Run Green Island like this:

 ```sh
 export XDG_RUNTIME_DIR=/tmp